With only 4 ingredients, these Smoked Salmon Puff Pastry Bites are a delicious and easy appetizer you can serve in no time!

 - Preheat the oven to 400°F.

-- Prick the flat puff pastry sheet all over with a fork.
+- Lay the 1 puff pastry sheet, thawed out flat and prick it all over with a fork.
 Cut into 25 even squares.

 - Press the squares into the sections of a mini muffin tin.
 I used a cocktail muddler to help me press the pastry down into the cups.
 You will only be using 24 of the pieces since most standard mini muffin tins have 24 sections.
 Set aside.

-- In a medium-sized bowl, add the cream cheese, smoked salmon and dill.
+- In a medium-sized bowl, add 7.5 ounces whipped chive cream cheese, softened, 3 ounces smoked salmon, rough chopped and 1 Tablespoon fresh dill.

 - Stir together until combined.